balancap/SDC-Vehicle-Detection/README.md

 Let us finally describe briefly the vehicle detection pipeline based on the SSD network.
 The former is constituted of following steps:
 * resize every frame to obtain a height of 300 pixels, corresponding to the image size used for training the SSD network;
 * run the SSD network on the resized frame;
-* apply the Non-Maximum Suppression algorithm to get rid of multiple detections of a single vehicle;
+* apply the Non-Maximum Suppression algorithm to get rid of multiple detections of a single vehicle and average the detected boxes;
+In order to avoid false positive, we use a high threshold, 0.7, on the classification result coming from the SSD network.
+In practice, the latter is sufficiently reliable that even a threshold of 0.9 would be fine.

 In the case of a video, we also applied some filtering and forgetting algorithms.
 Namely:
 * for every frame, we first try to fit vehicles previously detected, by order of size.
-For that purpose, we used the previous estimate of size and speed, and match with a vehicle detected if the relative difference between the forecast position and the detected one is less than 20%;
+For that purpose, we used the previous estimate of size and speed, and match with a vehicle detected if the two overlap with more than 50%;
 * for remaining matches, we then consider them as new vehicles which just appeared;
-* vehicles which have not been detected after 10 frames are removed (with the exception of vehicles which are estimated as being hidden behind another one).
+* vehicles which have not been detected after 10 frames are removed;
+* vehicles have to be detected for at least 10 frames before being shown.

-The computation of these pipeline steps are presented in the Jupyter Notebook ```vehicle-detection.ipynb```
+The computation of these pipeline steps are presented in the Jupyter Notebook ```vehicle-detection.ipynb``` The algorithm is also presented in more details in the latter.

+## Further improvements

+The vehicle detection is clearly far from perfect as it is now!
+There are several parts of the pipeline which could be improved:
+* SSD network: the output of the network is not yet optimal, and could get better.
+For instance, by training on multiple resolutions, YOLO has been shown to obtain much better detection performance.
+Other architectures than VGG could also be investigated;
+* The NMS algorithm implemented is rather simple, and I think could be improve for selecting the best box from multiple detections;
+* Finally, the tracking is also rather simple and non-optimal, especially when vehicles cross each other trajectories.
+I think tracking additional features such as average color could help to improve tracking performance and avoid mixing up vehicles detected.